What are Microsoft Cloud App Security data security and privacy practices?

 - Specifying how Microsoft engineers and approved subcontractors use this data to provide services.

-Microsoft uses strict controls to govern access to customer data, granting the lowest level of access required to complete key tasks and revoking access when it is no longer needed.
+Microsoft uses strict controls to govern access to customer data, granting the lowest level of access required to complete key tasks and revoking access when it's no longer needed.

 Cloud App Security enforces data protection during content inspection.
 File content isn't stored in the Cloud App Security datacenter.
 Only the metadata of the file records and any matches that were identified are stored.